-The starting grid for the biggest new racing games of 2021 and beyond is beginning to line up, and already I can tell you that it’s a bit disappointing, purely because we don’t have a new F-Zero game to look forward to.
+The biggest new racing games of 2021 and beyond has taken shape, and already I can tell you that it’s a bit disappointing, purely because we still don’t have a new F-Zero game to look forward to.
 At this point, I’d just take a remaster or port of F-Zero GX.
 Nintendo could charge me $60 for the privilege, I don’t even care.

 Destruction AllStars | February 5th, 2021

 Developer: Lucid Games Ltd, Wushu Studios Publisher: Sony Interactive Entertainment Platform(s): PS5

 Arguably seen as the game that made people balk the most at the $70 price tag of PS5 games, the developers of Destruction AllStars made the wise decision to launch the game as part of the PlayStation Plus line-up for February 2021.
 This means that all PS Plus users will be able to claim the game and play it forever so long as their subscription doesn’t lapse.

 While not strictly a racing game, Destruction AllStars does see players competing against each other in vehicles, so it sort of counts, right?
 We’ve counted Rocket League in these kinds of lists before, so we’re counting the PS5 exclusive Destruction AllStars, which looks like the Destruction Derby games of old combined with Overwatch, or at least just any kind of brightly coloured game with distinct characters.